Course type

 Assessment

-Refer to the Immobilisation Participant Manual found under My Documents in your AHTA portal.
+Refer to the Immobilisation Participant Manual under My Documents on your AHTA portal.

 Participants may choose to undertake the assessment.